Category:Safe and Sound

-- Safe and Sound’s (SAS) new direction is to move forward with 248 bridges as Modified-Design-Bid-Build (MDBB) and 554 bridges as Design-Build.
+- Safe and Sound’s (SAS) direction was to move forward with 248 bridges as Modified-Design-Bid-Build (MDBB) and 554 bridges as Design-Build.

-- We have a public commitment to have 100 of the 248 bridges under contract/construction by Spring 2009.
+- We had a public commitment to have 100 of the 248 bridges under contract/construction by Spring 2009.

-- The design-build package that includes 554 bridges has been awarded to KTU Constructors.
+- The design-build package that includes 554 bridges was awarded to KTU Constructors.

-- The 248 bridges under the MDBB portion will have bridges grouped by type, size and location to accelerate construction schedules.
-Bridges may be grouped across district lines.
+- The 248 bridges under the MDBB portion had bridges grouped by type, size and location to accelerate construction schedules.
+Bridges may have been grouped across district lines.

-- The 100 "quick start" bridges will be those getting new superstructures or redecking or rehabilitation only.
+- The 100 "quick start" bridges were those getting new superstructures or redecking or rehabilitation only.

-- The Budget for MDBB will be provided by SAS.
+- The Budget for MDBB was provided by SAS.

-- Prior approval shall be required from SAS Team to add scope using District funding above the current designated project budget.
+- Prior approval was required from SAS Team to add scope using district funding above the current designated project budget.

-- Performance Plus WILL NOT be implemented for design (since they didn’t set the estimate) but WILL BE implemented for construction based on award vs. final construction.
+- Performance Plus WAS NOT implemented for design (since they didn’t set the estimate) but WAS implemented for construction based on award vs. final construction.